matthewf01/Webex-Teams-Status-Box/README.md

 The _setup.sh_ shell script I created is awesome and performs the following for you:
 * Prompts you for the access token and your personId
-* Stores these credentials in a local file called _mycredentials.sh_
+* Stores these credentials in a local file called _mycredentials.txt_ just in case you need them later.
-* Downloads the Python script (_webexteams.py_) and a scheduled task (cron) file (_cronadds_)
+* Downloads the Python script (_webexteams.py_) and a service installation file
+* Injects your credentials into the service's unit file
+* Installs the script as a service which starts at boot
 * Installs the webexteamssdk module via pip
-* Sets the Python script to run on start-up using a cron job
-* Imports your access token and personId as an environment variable (the access token is called by the webexteamsapi behind the scenes, so you won't see it referenced in webexteams.py)
+* Reboots on completion

 ### Testing ###